jazzband/django-silk/README.md

 By default, Silk will save down the request and response bodies for each request for future viewing no matter how large.
 If Silk is used in production under heavy volume with large bodies this can have a huge impact on space/time performance.
-This behaviour can be configured with following options:
+This behaviour can be configured with the following options:

 ```python
 SILKY_MAX_REQUEST_BODY_SIZE = -1  # Silk takes anything <0 as no limit